In 1935, Nicolau Kowalski, the son of Ukrainian immigrants, begins his entrepreneurial journey with a small potato and cereal business in Curitiba.

 The entrepreneur Nicolau Kowalski, son of Ukrainian immigrants, opens a small potato and cereal business in Curitiba.

-Cereal industrialization is expanded with the installation of two new extruders.
+Industrialization is expanded with the installation of two new extruders.

 The new factory for storing and processing corn opens in Rio Verde, state of Goiás.